realworldocaml/book/en/maps-and-hashtables.md

 type that you design.
 Certainly implementing all of the required functionality from scratch would be an absurd amount of work.

-The module `Comparable` contains a number of functors to help you do just this.
-The simplest one of these is `Comparable.Make`, which takes as an input any module that satisfies the following interface:
+The module `Comparable` contains a number of functors to help you automate this task.
+The simplest one of these is `Comparable.Make`, which takes as an input any module that satisfies the following
+interface:

 ```frag
 ((typ ocaml)(name maps-and-hash-tables/comparable.ml))